jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 CONTINUE_READING

 We need a bit more room to explain row stores and column stores.
 A row store writes data for a single record contiguously.
-If we’re storing events with an event ID, a timestamp, and a path, a row store would write 1 event ID, then 1 timestamp, then 1 path.
-Then it would repeat for each row.
+If we’re storing events with three columns
+`event_id`, `time`, and `path`, a row store writes 1 `event_id`, then 1
+`time`, then 1 `path`.
+Then the row store repeats the process for each row.

 A column store writes a single column for many rows contiguously.
-If we had 5 events, we’d first write five event IDs, then 5 timestamps, then 5 paths.
-The benefits of a column store are better compression (usually about 10x better), better locality since all the values for a single column are adjacent.
+If we had 5 events, we’d first write five `event_ids`, then 5 `times`, then 5 `paths`.
+The benefits of a column store are better compression (usually about 10x better) and better locality since all the values for a single column are adjacent.
 The primary disadvantage is you can’t easily update column stores; you have to rewrite the entire file.